mmckeever23/liftoff-assignments/P2-Project_Outline/README.md

 - Thymeleaf templates (back end)

 ### What I'll Have to Learn
 Since the basis of the application is a map, we will have to learn about the Google Maps public API, specifically the Geocoding API.
+We will also have to learn how to upload images and text to the application.

 ### Project Tracker
 https://trello.com/b/HSsqMrhN/digital-map-beenthere